 An application programming interface is a way for two or more computer programs to communicate with each other in an almost real-time fashion.

-An API is used by an authorized and technical user who is most like the computer programmer enabling the connections.
-There are various parts to an API that can be enabled by the programmer using a series of "calls" or requests.
+An API is used by an authorized and technical user, who is most likely the computer programmer enabling the connections.
+The programmer can enable various parts of an API using a series of "calls" or requests.
 A program can be used, or the programmer who then enables a specific API's section creates a "call" to the portion of software the integration is required, enabling the completion of the call tasks.